Battling addiction and ready for treatment?

 What Is Methadone?

-An opioid agonist, methadone eliminates the euphoric effects one might feel from taking any opioid drug by blocking the opioid receptors of the brain.
+A synthetic opioid agonist, methadone eliminates the euphoric effects one might feel from taking any opioid drug by blocking the opioid receptors of the brain.

 Methadone is available in powder, liquid, or diskette.

 The Food and Drug Administration (FDA) has approved the use of methadone to treat opioid use disorder.
 Methadone is safe if prescribed by a physician and can help those recovering from opioid dependence to lead active, stable lives.